nationalarchives/ds-etna-search-plan/README.md

 * Update flow to acknowledge known problems with word 'Advanced' in search (Jenifer)
 * Include arrows between columns (Matt H)
-* Provide tips to reduce the number of results (Matt H - as part of results page) - and with ability to hide them - and for the choice to be persisted
+* Provide tips to reduce or increase the number of results (Matt H - as part of results page) - and with ability to hide them - and for the choice to be persisted
 * Add record custodian (Matt H)

 ### 0.0.1 Project outset (additional suggestions)